mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 <!--
 Write Setre has caring about Linyu's life and future.
  -->

 ## Chapter 10

-A hand fell upon Kip's back and stayed there - intentional, not accidental.
+A hand fell upon Kipnu's back and stayed there - intentional, not accidental.
 He looked up to see the chaos ahead of him, and turned to find the person behind.
 It was a maman with the same kelp clothing and a veil of dark green.
 Thi was looking at the crowd so as not to rouse suspicion.

 "Stay low and walk ahead of me," thi said.
 He could almost place the voice.
-Thi paused for Kip, holding hae hand out slightly for him to take it.
+Thi paused for Kipnu, holding hae hand out slightly for him to take it.
 He had no reason to trust this phantom but was desperate for a way out, so he took hae hand and walked as slowly and quietly as he could.
 When they got behind Lissa, the veiled figure bent down to him and whispered, "Towards Ulu.
 Stop under the fallen tree.
-Run!", pushing Kip out of the yurt.
+Run!", pushing Kipnu out of the yurt.
 He looked back for a second and saw nothing but a closed flap of blue black cloth.
 Naked, severely malnourished, and fighting a terrible sluggish headache, he made a break for some fallen tree he had never seen before in the darkest part of the island.

-*I've escaped!
-But surely they'll be after me soon.*
+_I've escaped!
+But surely they'll be after me soon._

 The forest was darker here, but he found that somehow he could see better than yesterday.
 Perhaps it was the light from the blue line he had been marked with, or his eyes adjusting to an eternal nighttime.
 It was still quite difficult to look for fallen trees in a forest of gigantic trees that block a great deal of view in any direction.
 He made a point to listen more intently for places where the light breeze would whistle across the bark.
 Maybe a fallen tree would likely sound a bit different, he thought.

 He came across another tree with a coil around its base.
-This time, the coil was polished and covered in sap, presumably from the tree it was wrapped around, and again one of the ends climbed the tree. *That veiled maman must have put these around.
-Who is thi?* He wanted to stop to observe, but he forced himself to continue on to the tree he was told of.
+This time, the coil was polished and covered in sap, presumably from the tree it was wrapped around, and again one of the ends climbed the tree. _That veiled maman must have put these around.
+Who is thi?_ He wanted to stop to observe, but he forced himself to continue on to the tree he was told of.
 About ten more steps, and he quickly found a wall of a giant fallen tree thrusting its behemoth roots toward the sky.
 He rested himself on the roots and gazed into the darkness from where he had fled.

 "Damn this cold," He whispered to himself.
 His body shivered but it could only find temporary relief.
 He tried retracing the events of last night in his head.
 He remembered inhaling something, and then feeling suddenly euphoric with Setre and Lissa on top of him.
-He felt a knot grow in his stomach and tighten both of his hearts. *Did I want it?
+He felt a knot grow in his stomach and tighten both of his hearts. _Did I want it?
 Of course not, I'm bound...
 Maybe I did want it... want them...
 Do I belong here?
-Am I...corrupt?*
+Am I...corrupt?_

 A headache had set in again, and he pushed on his eyes to ease the pain.
-Lif came into his imagination - strapped into a train without rails, flying beyond the edge of the sky.
+Liffa came into his imagination - strapped into a train without rails, flying beyond the edge of the sky.
 He wondered thi was being treated as he was, if Fajro was using hae life to bargain with the senate.
-Maybe Mel was having better luck with the senate, remaining her cool and composed self while the rest of the world teeters above a cliff of mindless panic. *Would they understand?
+Maybe Melna was having better luck with the senate, remaining her cool and composed self while the rest of the world teeters above a cliff of mindless panic. _Would they understand?
 Would they accept what I've done?
-What would I do if they didn't?*
+What would I do if they didn't?_

-Behind him, Kip heard quiet and quick footsteps approaching.
+Behind him, Kipnu heard quiet and quick footsteps approaching.
 He quickly got up to his feet and ducked behind a tree, waiting for the footsteps to approach before he decided his next move.

 "Kipnu," the maman called, quietly.
 He could faintly see the silhouette of the one who approached him.
 It was that same familiar voice of the veiled figure, but the veil had been removed.
 He looked closer at hae and finally recognized who it was.

 "Casra?"

-Kip was immeasurably relieved to see a familiar face, even if only an acquaintance.
+Kipnu was immeasurably relieved to see a familiar face, even if only an acquaintance.

 Thi said, "Kipnu, you've made it!
 Come now, under the fallen tree."

 They walked no more than 50 paces before coming to the base of a massive tree that had been uprooted almost a la'to ago.
 Casra cleared some leaves from the base and opened a wooden door that had just enough space to fit one person at a time.
-Casra descended into the dimly-lit depths below and beckoned Kip to follow hae.
-Once inside, Kip could see a small lantern being lit by a small maman.
+Casra descended into the dimly-lit depths below and beckoned Kipnu to follow hae.
+Once inside, Kipnu could see a small lantern being lit by a small maman.
 He squatted down, both to cover himself and to gain some warmth.
 Casra had already prepared him a set of kelp cloths and helped him into them.

 "Lin, grab some ankan from the cupboard."